fharris/oke-oidcs-gcp/README.md

 Authorizing Pods in OKE to Access GCP Resources Using OpenID Connect (OIDC) Discovery

 OKE lets you configure a cluster so that workloads can obtain Kubernetes ServiceAccount tokens from a projected volume.
-By setting up Workload Identity Federation, you can let workloads use these OKE ServiceAccount tokens to authenticate to GCP resources.
-This exercise can be applied to other cloud providers supporting OIDC Discovery.
+By setting up Workload Identity Federation, you can let workloads use these O[...]

 From the OKE documentation we can read the following explanation:

-"You might want application pods running on a Kubernetes cluster you've created with Kubernetes Engine to communicate with cloud service APIs hosted on external cloud providers (such as GCP, AWS, and Azure).
-To ensure the security of the resources hosted by an external cloud provider, the application running on the cluster must authenticate and manage identity.
-However, managing credentials directly can be a cumbersome process for applications, and key rotation is a manual process with considerable overhead.
+"You might want application pods running on a Kubernetes cluster you've created with Kubernetes Engine to communicate with cloud service APIs hosted on external cloud providers (such as GCP, AWS, [...]

 OpenID Connect (OIDC) is an industry standard to make such integrations more straightforward.
 OpenID Connect is an identity layer built on top of OAuth 2.0.
-OpenID Connect supports a discovery protocol (often referred to as "OIDC Discovery") that uses an OpenID Provider Configuration document (known as the "discovery document") to authenticate applications.
+OpenID Connect supports a discovery pro[...]

-Kubernetes Engine provides support for OIDC Discovery, enabling you to build applications that interact with other cloud services without the need to hard code and manually rotate API authentication keys.
-You can optionally enable OIDC Discovery when you create or update an enhanced cluster with Kubernetes Engine.
+Kubernetes Engine provides support for OIDC Discovery, enabling you to build applications that interact with other cloud services without the need to hard code and manually rotate API authentications[...]

 At a high level, when you enable OIDC Discovery for a cluster, the application's service account token is authenticated and (if valid) exchanged for an access token.
-The access token is then used to authenticate the application with the API on the external cloud provider."
+The access token is then used [...]

 First thing to acknowledge is that we will need to prepare an OKE cluster with OIDC Discovery enabled and a GCP project with resources to be accessed by workloads in OKE.
-Lets see how to do this step by step.
+Lets see how to do this s[...]

 ## 1. Prepare OKE to support OIDC Discovery